helm/helm-2to3/README.md

       --dry-run                  simulate a command -h, --help                     help for convert
       --delete-v2-releases       v2 releases are deleted after migration.
-By default, the v2 releases are retained -l, --label string             label to select tiller resources by (default "OWNER=TILLER") -s, --release-storage string   v2 release storage type/object.
+By default, the v2 releases are retained -l, --label string             label to select Tiller resources by (default "OWNER=TILLER") -s, --release-storage string   v2 release storage type/object.
 It can be 'secrets' or 'configmaps'.
 This is only used with the 'tiller-out-cluster' flag (default "secrets")
   -t, --tiller-ns string         namespace of Tiller (default "kube-system")
       --tiller-out-cluster       when Tiller is not running in the cluster e.g. Tillerless